-I am a physician-scientist who works as part of a multidisciplinary group treating patients with breast cancer.
+I am a physician-scientist who works as part of a multidisciplinary group treating patients with breast cancer in New York City and Monmouth, New Jersey.

 I also have broad interests in cancer biology.
 My research is focused on understanding how proteins called growth or inflammatory factors promote tumor growth and metastatic progression (when tumors spread to other sites in the body).
 Specifically, I study how these factors mediate the cross-talk between tumor cells and cells comprising the “tumor micro-environment.”
 We hypothesize that it is the tumor’s “milieu” or setting that determines the aggressiveness of cancers.